drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Safari

 [Safari](https://www.apple.com/safari) is the default browser on macOS.
 It is also the most optimized browser for reducing battery use.
-Safari, like Chrome, has both open-source and proprietary components.
+Safari has both open-source and proprietary components.
 Safari is based on the open-source Web Engine [WebKit](https://webkit.org/), which is ubiquitous among the macOS ecosystem.
 WebKit is used by Apple apps such as Mail, Books, and the App Store.
 Chrome's [Blink](https://www.chromium.org/blink) engine is a fork of WebKit and both engines share a number of similarities.

 Safari supports certain unique features that benefit user security and privacy.
 [Content blockers](https://webkit.org/blog/3476/content-blockers-first-look) enable the creation of content blocking rules without using JavaScript.
 This rule based approach greatly improves memory use, security, and privacy.
 Safari 11 introduced [Intelligent Tracking Prevention](https://webkit.org/blog/7675/intelligent-tracking-prevention), which removes tracking data stored in Safari after a period of non-interaction by the user from the tracker's website.
 Safari can randomize the browser fingerprint to reduce tracking.
-Safari does not support certain features like WebUSB or the Battery API intentionally for security and privacy reasons.
+Safari does not support certain features such as WebUSB or the Battery API intentionally for security and privacy reasons.
 Private tabs in Safari have isolated cookies and cache that is destroyed when you close the tab.
 Safari also support Profiles which are equivalent to Firefox's Multi-Account Containers for separating cookies and browsing.
 Safari can be made significantly more secure with [lockdown mode](#lockdown-mode), which can be disabled per-site.
 Read more about [tracking prevention](https://webkit.org/tracking-prevention/) in Safari.

 Safari offers an invite-only [bounty program](https://developer.apple.com/bug-reporting) for bug reporting to a select number of security researchers.
 The bounty program was announced during Apple's [presentation](https://www.blackhat.com/docs/us-16/materials/us-16-Krstic.pdf) at [BlackHat](https://www.blackhat.com/us-16/briefings.html#behind-the-scenes-of-ios-security) 2016.